 We can begin by training ourselves to think differently.
 Anger is energy.
 Energy cannot be destroyed; it can only be transformed.
 Every form of energy, anger included, has a spiritual origin.
 That is why we call energy Shakti (Divine Mother).
 Those of us ignorant of anger’s spiritual origin find it negative and frightening, but those who know its source see anger as beneficent and beautiful.
 Anger is rooted in our unfulfilled desires.
 Desire is what brought us here and desire keeps us here.
 Thus anger, which has its source in our desire, demands a spiritual solution.

 In the tantric tradition of Sri Vidya, the totality of life is described in the geometrical model of Sri Chakra.
 The second circuit of Sri Chakra describes the entire range of human emotions in 16 different groups.
-Each group is governed, guided, and nourished by a presiding Divine Force.
-The Sri Vidya tradition teaches us how to recognize that Divine Force and receive guidance and assistance from Her so that we eventually gain mastery over all the different forms of our emotions.
+Each group is governed, guided, and nourished by a presiding divine force.
+The Sri Vidya tradition teaches us how to recognize that divine force and receive guidance and assistance from her so that we eventually gain mastery over all the different forms of our emotions.
 This self-mastery gives us the ability to contain all our emotions, including anger.
 Self-mastery empowers us to process our emotions and express them in a skillful manner.
 It gives us the strength as well as the insight to use our emotions positively and constructively.
-Freedom from anger is not necessarily the goal.
+Freedom from anger is not the goal.
 The goal is to have mastery over anger and to express it wisely and purposefully.
 This is the way of the sages.